ricco-venterea/ricco-venterea.github.io/_pages/about.md

 My [academic genealogy](https://academictree.org/physics/faq.php#whatis) includes Millikan, Rabi, Sommerfeld, and Wilkinson.
 Through Professor Jim Gates, my Einstein number is 6.
 Just by association, my genealogy would also include Feynman through Professor Gates.

 # Research Background
 I have been conducting research for over two years alongside Professor Nicholas Battaglia and Dr. John Orlowski-Scherer, and more recently, Professor Michael Coughlin and Will Benoit.
-I will attend graduate school in Fall 2024, with hopes to earn a PhD in astrophysics and eventually work as a research scientist.
+Under the Fulbright Award, I will be conducting cosmic ray research at the University of Perugia for 9 months.
+Afterwards, I will attend the University of California, Riverside to pursue a PhD in Astronomy.

 ## Current Research Interests
 ☄️ Under Professor Battaglia and Dr. Orlowski-Scherer, I have been studying thermal emission flux from asteroids in our solar system.
 We use data collected by the [Atacama Cosmology Telescope](https://act.princeton.edu/), which has prompted new questions into asteroid regolith, such as the flux discrepancies across infrared and millimeter wavelengths.